 So when it's time to replace your water heater, go for the long run with a safe, energy efficient Marathon electric water heater.
 With our leasing program, our certified contractors will install your water heater within cost guidelines of the program and provide all service at no charge.
 Call or stop by today for more information protect valuable equipment such as computers, televisions, satellite systems and microwave ovens.
+Power surges are often caused by lightning, but interferences with the power lines can cause them as well.
+Construction work, demand fluctuations in your office, and even disturbances transmitted through telephone and cable lines can also have the same effect.

 Power surges can strike at any time, damaging and even destroying sensitive home and office electronics.
 Being prepared for these unexpected surges can help you